yifangao112/yifangao112.github.io/_pages/about.md

 - Scholarship of Academic Excellence, Northeastern University, 2019-2022

 # 💻 Services
-- Reviewer of IEEE Journal of Biomedical and Health Informatics (JBHI)
-- Reviewer of Medical Image Computing and Computer Assisted Intervention (MICCAI)
-- Reviewer of International Journal of Imaging Systems and Technology (IMA)
+Reviewer of IEEE Journal of Biomedical and Health Informatics (JBHI), Medical Image Computing and Computer Assisted Intervention (MICCAI), International Journal of Imaging Systems and Technology (IMA), Peerj Computer Science,  IEEE Access
-- Reviewer of Peerj Computer Science
-- Reviewer of IEEE Access

 # 📖 Educations
 - *2022.09 - now*, Ph.D. in Biomedical Engineering, University of Science and Technology of China, Hefei, China